isabelfletcher/vectors_landuse/README.md

 The analysis workflow is as follows:

 - Creation of mosquito abundance and species richness dataframes from raw data
+- Extraction of annual rasters of forest loss from the Hansen dataset
 - Model selection procedure for selecting the best random effects structure for models of mosquito abundance and species richness
 - Running of selected models
-- Extracting percentage forest loss in last five years for primary and secondary vegetation sites
+- Extracting percentage forest loss in last five years for primary and secondary vegetation sites in the dataset
 - Running of models for the impact of recent deforestation on mosquito biodiversity
 - Conducting sensitivity analysis where influential data points are left out from models
 - Visualisation of results